Canning Basics

 What is open kettle canning method?

-The open kettle canning method, frequently referred to as an old way of canning, is a way of preserving food the old fashioned way.
-It involves cooking a preserve in an open cooking dish, commonly known as a kettle (usually a pot of suitable size).
-Subsequently, the process requires the canner to pour the boiling food into sterilized jars, secure them with lids, and finally invert the jars to cool.
-The seals in this method are created by a vacuum as the jars cool in the inverted position.
-This is the reason why this method is known as the inversion canning method.
+The open kettle canning method, frequently referred to as an old way of canning, involves cooking a preserve in an open cooking dish, commonly known as a kettle (usually a pot of suitable size).
+Next, the canner pours the boiling food into sterilized jars, secures them with lids, and finally inverts the jars to cool.

 Historically, open kettle canning or inversion canning was considered safe until the 1980s (source: National Agricultural Library Exhibits, U.S. Department of Agriculture).
-Anecdotes suggest that individuals who have lived through that era still recall respected experts in the field of canning actively endorsing the open kettle method before its safety status changed.
+Anecdotes suggest that those who have lived through that era still recall respected experts in the field of canning actively endorsing the open kettle method before its safety status changed.

 What is botulism?